jmil/Bioe421_521-MicrocontrollerApplications/Lab_02--thePipeAndPrompt/Lab02_A--ThePipe.md

 	$ ls
 	$ cat README

 This package was written for FreeBSD in 1993.
-The web2 file is an ASCII text file containing 234,936 words from Webster's Second International dictionary.
+The `web2` file is an ASCII text file containing 234,936 words from Webster's Second International dictionary.

-Pay careful attention to the note in this README file:
+Pay careful attention to the note in the `README` file:

 	The wordlist makes a dandy 'grep' victim.